robjohnnoble/ggmuller/README.md

 ### Version history

+0.3: Bug fixes; in particular, the "threshold" option is replaced by "cutoff" (genotypes whose abundance never exceeds "cutoff" are removed, whereas previously genotypes whose abundance never exceeded *twice* "threshold" were removed).

 0.2.2: Bug fixes and deprecation of superfluous options.

 0.2.1: Correct mistake in calculating population sizes for Muller_pop_plot.